adarshp/adarsh.cc/shadow_cv.md

 - Rejected from 19 out of 21 PhD programs I applied to.
 - Rejected from every single summer REU program I applied to.

+# High school

+- Rejected from 13 out of the 14 colleges I applied to.
+- Did not make the cutoff for the IITs in the IIT-JEE exam.